AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     |cplt_azr_create|

 7. In Create a virtual machine, complete the provisioning steps for the Basics section by specifying the subscription, resource group, VM name, and size values and other values as needed for the Project details, Instance details, and Administrator account details sections.
+Take note of the `Minimum Instance (VM) System Requirements for CoPilot`_.
 Click **Next: Disks**.

 8. You must attach at least one data disk to your CoPilot VM to be used for expandable storage.
 This is in addition to the 25GB root disk that comes with CoPilot.
 Click **Create and attach a new disk** or **Attach an existing disk** to add and attach an additional disk.